 This weight loss procedure has been proven to benefit many comorbidities including type 2 diabetes, hypertension, and obstructive sleep apnea.
-Other than health improvements, gastric sleeve offers many non-scale victories like being able to see your cheekbones and fit into your old jeans.
+Other than health improvements, the gastric sleeve offers many non-scale victories like being able to see your cheekbones and fit into your old jeans.

 How Gastric Sleeve Surgery Works